freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/javascript/form-validation/index.md

 ### Data Format Validation

-Now we will see how we can validate our entered form data before submitting it to the web server.
+We can also validate our entered form data for correctness before submitting it to the web server.

 The following example shows how to validate an entered email address.
 An email address must contain at least a ‘@’ sign and a dot (.).
 Also, the ‘@’ must not be the first character of the email address, and the last dot must at least be one character after the ‘@’ sign.

 #### Example: